kaustubhk24/blog-portfolio/blog/2021-03-08-print-odd-numbers-from-list.md

         if not num%2==0:
             print(num)
 nums=[] # declaring list
-# Input Number of Elements
+# input Number of Elements
 n=int(input("Enter Number of Elements :"))
 # iterating throgh nums list to get elements run time
 for i in range(1,n+1):